 When: 9.00 am departure.
 This is a good time to talk to others over a coffee or breakfast and it would be appreciated if all arrive in plenty of time to depart from 9.00 am.

-Indemnity Forms available online and at the blue tent just inside the gates to King George Oval from Services Lane behind the Glen Innes & District Services Club.
+Indemnity Forms available online and at the blue tent in front of the pavillions.
 It is a requirement that each individual and child has completed and signed indemnity form for the duration of Minerama Field Trips.
-Parents are responsible for signing for their children.
-These are collected and submitted on the spot or can be done in advance.

 Field Trip tickets can be bought at Minerama.